swiftlang/swift-experimental-string-processing/README.md

     @swift-ci please test
     ```
 - Merge when approved.
-  - Merge the pull request in apple/swift-experimental-string-processing as a **merge commit**.
+  - Merge the PR in apple/swift-experimental-string-processing:
+    - as a squash or rebase if against main (the development branch).
+    - as a merge commit if it's a merge from main to swift/release/x.y.
   - Merge the pull request in apple/swift (if any).

 ### Development notes